1010nishant/BookMyTrip/README.md

 The aggregation pipeline also supports repeating stages.
 We can include another `$match` stage to demonstrate this capability and introduce a new operator.
 In this case, we select documents where the `_id` (now representing the difficulty) is not equal to(`$ne`) `easy`.
 This effectively excludes the tour with the `easy` difficulty level, leaving only the `medium` and `difficult` tours.

 Although this specific example may not provide substantial value due to the exclusion of relevant data, it highlights the possibility of including multiple match stages within the pipeline.

+we will continue working with the aggregation pipeline and tackle a real business problem.
+Imagine that we are developing an application for Nature's Company, and they need a function to calculate the busiest month of a given year.
+This information is crucial for the company to prepare for tours by hiring tour guides, purchasing equipment, and making other necessary arrangements.

+To solve this business problem, we can leverage the power of aggregation pipelines in MongoDB.
+Our goal is to determine how many tours start in each month of the specified year.
+This is where the aggregation pipeline comes in handy, as it allows us to perform complex data operations and transformations.

+Let's start by creating the function for this task.
+We'll define an asynchronous function called `getMonthlyPlan` Additionally, we need to implement the corresponding route, which will accept the `year` as a URL path parameter.

+Once we have the `year` from the request parameters, we can proceed with the aggregation pipeline.
+We'll define a variable called `plan` which will await the result of the `tour.aggregate()` method.

+Before we continue building the pipeline, let's take a look at the complete set of results we want to achieve.
+By examining the existing tours, we can better understand what our pipeline needs to accomplish.
+Each tour has an array of start dates, and our objective is to count the number of tours for each month in the given year.

+For example, let's consider the year 2021.
+We have 9 tours in total.
+One tour starts in April, another in July, and the third in October.
+The next tour begins in June, followed by one in July and another in August.
+If we continue analyzing the remaining tours, we can manually tally the number of tours for each month.

+However, instead of doing this manually, we can leverage the power of the aggregation pipeline.
+MongoDB provides a stage called `unwind` which can help us achieve our goal.
+The unwind stage allows us to transform an array field into multiple documents, each containing one element from the array.

+In our case, we want to create a separate document for each start date of the tours.
+By doing so, we can easily count the number of tours for each month using subsequent pipeline stages.

+Let's take a closer look at the code and understand the process step by step.

+First, we are setting up a route called `monthly plan` with a specified year.
+Although there won't be any results initially, we need to define it.
+The route follows the format `monthly-plan/year` (e.g., "monthly plan/2021").

+Next, we send a request to retrieve the result.
+Previously, we had an array for the start date, but now we only have the first element.
+By comparing the previous and current results side by side, we can observe that each date now has its own document.

+Moving on, we proceed to select the documents for the specified year.
+This is done using the `match` stage, which is essentially a query to select documents.
+We search for the year within the `start dates` field.
+To define the range, we set the date to be greater than or equal to January 1st, 2021, and less than January 1st, 2022.

+To achieve this, we create a `new Date` object using the template string with the `year` variable.
+We compare this newly created date with the date in each document to filter the results.

+After testing this stage, we confirm that all the tours displayed are from the year 2021, as intended.

+Now, we move on to the `group` stage, where the magic happens.
+By adding the `group` stage, we can specify how we want to group the documents.
+In this case, we want to group them by the month.
+Currently, we have the complete date with the year, month, date, and time.
+However, we only need the month for our grouping`

+To extract the month from the date, we utilize a MongoDB aggregation pipeline operator called `month` This operator returns the month as a number.
+By using this operator, we can extract the month from the date field.

+Once the documents are grouped by month, we want to know the number of tours that start in each month.
+To achieve this, we use the `sum` operator to add one for each document.
+This way, we count the number of tours for each month.

+We now need to gather additional information about the tours, not just the count.
+To accomplish this, we'll create an `array` since we want to specify multiple tours within a single field.
+Each document that goes through the pipeline will have its name field pushed into this array.
+By doing so, we can easily access the names of the tours.
+Testing this modification, we can confirm that the names of all three tours are included.

+Next, let's add another field that will contain the same value as the ID field.
+This will allow us to delete the ID later on without losing this valuable information.
+To achieve this, we'll use the `addFields` stage.
+This stage is straightforward, as its purpose is to add new fields to the document.
+In this case, we'll create a field called `month` and assign it the value of the `_id` field.

+Now, let's proceed to remove the ID field.
+We can achieve this using the `project` stage.
+The `project` stage allows us to specify which fields should appear in the output document.
+By assigning a value of zero to the ID field, we ensure it no longer appears in the results.
+If we assigned a value of one, the ID field would be included.

+Additionally, let's sort the tours based on the number of tour starts.
+Although currently the data isn't entirely useful, as we should sort it by the actual number of tour starts, we'll still proceed to showcase the "sort" stage.
+By specifying the field name "number of tour starts" and using -1, we indicate that we want to sort in descending order, starting with the highest number.
+As expected, in our case, July is the busiest month with three tour starts: Forest Hiker, Sea Explorer, and Sports Lover.

+Lastly, we'll use the "limit" stage, which allows us to restrict the number of output documents.
+Here, we'll set the limit to six, meaning we'll only display six documents.
+Although not particularly useful in this scenario, it serves as a reference.
+To make it more practical, we could set the limit to 12, ensuring we include all twelve months of the year.

+Throughout this process, we've introduced several stages with various functionalities, and I understand that it may seem overwhelming to comprehend all of them simultaneously.
+However, with practice, you'll become more proficient and understand which tools to utilize in different situations.
+Remember, you can always refer to the comprehensive documentation, which provides excellent learning material alongside this course.
+This applies to all the technologies we're covering, so I encourage you to explore the documentation to enhance your understanding.

+Solving this challenge together has been an enjoyable experience, and I hope you've had as much fun as I have.
+Problem-solving like this is incredibly satisfying.
+However, let's not dwell on it any longer.
+In the upcoming sections, we'll discuss additional exciting features available to us in MongoDB, which promises to be an enjoyable learning experience.